John Paul is a recently retired academic with a background in psychology and philosophy.

 However, James argues, functions other than the productive one are at work in the physical world.
 There also exist a releasing or permissive function (which does not concern us here), and a transmissive function.

 The transmissive function is well illustrated by the effects produced by a colored glass, or by a prism.
 Light energy, as it passes (as it is transmitted) through these objects is sifted and limited in color by the glass, and deflected by a prism.
 But neither the glass nor the prism produce light: they simply transmit it, with some modifications.
-Hence James's key argument: when we say that thought is a function of the brain, we need not think solely in terms of a productive function: a transmissive function is just as easily conceivable.
+Hence James's key argument: when we say that thought is a function of the brain, we need not think solely in terms of a productive function: a transmissive function is in principle equally viable.

 When an individual's brain is destroyed by death, the stream of consciousness that it channeled into our world is forever removed from it.
 But this event will have no effect upon the infinite Mind, which is the source of the limited consciousness of each individual.

-This version of James's 'transmission theory' seems to negate the kind of personal immortality that, for instance, Christian doctrine promises.
-For if the consciousness seemingly possessed by an individual is just a beam of a preexisting universal, impersonal consciousness passing through the filter of an individual brain, then upon the destruction of this organ the only thing that continues on is Mind at large, while the individual's own experiences and personal identity are dissolved by death.
+This version of James's 'transmission theory' seems to negate the possibility of personal immortality.
+For if the consciousness seemingly possessed by an individual is just a beam of a preexisting universal, impersonal consciousness passing through the filter of an individual brain, then upon the destruction of this organ the only thing that continues on is Mind at large, while the individual's own experiences and personal identity are dissolved at death.

 James's reply to this objection is both disarming and troubling.
 If one so prefers, he writes, one may instead 'conceive the mental world behind the veil in as individualistic form as one pleases, without any detriment to the general scheme by which the brain is represented as a transmissive organ.'
 Indeed, if one were to adopt a strictly individual-centered viewpoint, one could conceive of one's everyday consciousness as a narrow segment of one's larger and true personality, possibly immortal, already living and functioning, so to speak, behind the scenes.
 The impact of the passage of this larger personality through the brain could then be fed back to this larger personality.
 For just as ... the stubs remain in a check-book whenever a check is used, to register the transactions, so these impressions on the transcendent self might constitute so many vouchers of the finite experiences of which the brain had been the mediator; and ultimately they might form that collection within the larger self of memories of our earthly passage, which is all that ... the continuance of our personal identity beyond the grave has by psychology been recognized to mean. '